md-nlp-experiments/trending_topics/README.md

 ## Usage
 ### Readers
-To read the analysis please refer to the Notebook [SUBMISSION](https://github.com/md-nlp-experiments/trending_topics/blob/master/SUBMISSION%20Finding%20Trending%20Words%20in%20News.ipynb) notebook
+To read the analysis please refer to the Notebook [SUBMISSION Finding ...](https://github.com/md-nlp-experiments/trending_topics/blob/master/SUBMISSION%20Finding%20Trending%20Words%20in%20News.ipynb)

 ### Developers
 To run the code: